 Whole school markbook tracking shows a clear picture of student’s progress towards a given target.
 Class teacher’s have overall responsibility for the progress of a student within their class.
 Any student not making appropriate progress will be identified and targeted for intervention by the teacher and if necessary input by the Learning Support Department.
-The SENCo also monitors SEND students interim and full report data throughout the academic year.
+The SENDCo also monitors SEND students interim and full report data throughout the academic year.

 What do we offer students with SEND?

 We are experienced in providing support for students with SEND and will use our best endeavours to ensure we meet the needs of all the students attending Archbishop Holgate’s School.